carlpadilla/cloud_projects/terraform_azure_vm/README.md

 ## Note
 Azure can sometimes have slight delays in allocating and associating dynamic public IPs.
 When using Dynamic allocation method, the IP address is not assigned until the associated resource (like a VM or Load Balancer) is started.
 Running terraform apply again usually will show the output IP.

+Remember to double-check that resources have been terminated to avoid costs.